Delve Into History

 Rich in heritage, Delaware County has many buildings and areas listed on the National Register of Historic Places, including Historic Downtown Delaware.
 Downtown Delaware has been designated a Preserve America Community by the White House, a Best Hometown by Ohio Magazine, and also has the distinction of being a Main Street community.

 Visitors can enjoy a self-guided walking tour of Sandusky and Winter Streets, using brochures prepared by the Delaware County Historical Society.
-Walking tour brochures are available at the Historical Society and the Delaware County Tourism Bureau.
+Walking tour brochures are available at the Historical Society or Destination Delaware County, Ohio, 34 S. Sandusky St.

 For more history about Delaware County, plan a visit to one of the Historical Societies and explore their libraries, museums, and attractions.